 Favorite moment on this adventure: seeing Jen’s excitement at scoring her targets of proper kringles and Colectivo coffee all in one stop.

-The Bird: The Lake Michigan shoreline in Wisconsin is more natural and wild than the Lake Michigan I live across Lake Shore Drive from in Chicago.
+The Bird: The Lake Michigan shoreline in Wisconsin is more natural and wild than the Lake Michigan I know.
 Wind Point Lighthouse felt like we were in Europe.
 It was so lovely with its idyllic lighthouse, adjacent caretaker’s home and beautiful land, next to the water's edge.
 Seeing hundreds of hovering Blue Jays with their bright white bellies twinkling in the early morning sunlight gave me goosebumps.
 I had to remind myself to breathe because they so were mesmerizing.
 There were so many birds greeting the day - it was a brilliant start to our adventures.

 Next, we went to Port Washington and that was all about terns diving, hunting and fighting.
 It was so cool to see the physical difference between Caspian Terns and Common Terns, sitting on the break wall side by side, where it’s so much easier to see the size difference compared to when they’re flying.
 Common Terns almost look like baby Caspian Terns when they’re sitting next to each other.
 Hundreds were all around us along with gulls and swallows.
 Also, hello Lesser Black Backed Gull Lifer!
 How about we celebrate?!?!?!*